beenycool/beenycool.github.io/backend/README.md

 1. Make sure the app is binding to `0.0.0.0` (all interfaces)
 2. Ensure the app is using the port from `process.env.PORT`
 3. Check the logs for any errors during startup
 4. Verify the Root Directory is set correctly in the Render dashboard
+5. Try using the simplified `render-start.js` script instead of the full server